Belize | Exploring Rainforest, Reefs, and Ruins

 Day 3

-This morning after breakfast, transfer to the Belize Zoo.
+Begin the day with a visit to the Belize Zoo.
 Situated upon 29 acres of tropical savanna, the zoo exhibits more than 150 animals representing over 45 species, all native to Belize.
 Residents include orphaned, rescued, and rehabilitated animals, as well as those born at the zoo or sent as donations from other zoological institutions.
 Upon arrival, receive an introduction to the animals of Belize and visit the exhibits.
 Highlights include the jaguar rehabilitation program, the Harpy Eagle exhibit, and the Baird's tapir enclosure.
-Have lunch at a local restaurant and then continue to the Maya site Cahal Pech.
-Later this afternoon transfer to Sibun River and check-in at Sleeping Giant Rainforest Lodge.
+Have lunch at a local restaurant and then continue to Cahal Pech, a Maya site that consists of seven plazas and over 30 structures including temples, residential buildings, ball courts, an altar, and a sweat-house, all on just two acres.
+Later this afternoon, continue to Sibun River and check in at Sleeping Giant Rainforest Lodge.

 Breakfast-Lunch-Dinner included